Le Passé Composé

 Most verbs use avoir as their auxiliary verb.
 For example:

 Some verbs use être as their auxiliary verb.
-These are usually verbs of motion or state of being, such as aller (to go), venir (to come), naître (to be born), mourir (to die), etc. For example:
+These are usually verbs of motion or state of being, such as aller (to go), venir (to come), naître (to be born), mourir (to die), etc. Reflexive verbs also use être as the auxiliary verb.

 Past Participle Agreement